fjankowsk/meertrapdb/README.md

 # MeerTRAP Database Backend #

 This repository contains the database backend code for the MeerTRAP project at the MeerKAT telescope.

 The code is mainly developed for Python 3 (and in particular version 3.5), but Python 2 (e.g. version 2.7) should work fine.

+## Author ##

+The software is primarily developed and maintained by Fabian Jankowski.
 For more information feel free to contact: Fabian Jankowski <fabian.jankowski at manchester.ac.uk>

 ## psrmatch ##